Thurstag/astral-ocean/README.md

 ## Credits

-Thank to the authors of these works:
+Thanks to the authors of these works:

 * https://github.com/vinjn/awesome-vulkan
 * https://github.com/SaschaWillems/Vulkan